BBS-contact/BBS-Open-System/README.md

 # LEO – Logical Epistemic Oversight

-**Operated by:** Fundacja BBS — Better Balance System
+Developed by **Fundacja BBS – Better Balance System**
-**Jurisdiction:** Poland (European Union)
+Jurisdiction: Poland (European Union)
-**Legal Form:** Registered Non-Profit Foundation
+Legal form: Registered non-profit research foundation

 ---

-## Overview
+# Overview

-LEO (Logical Epistemic Oversight) is a research-oriented governance support architecture developed by Fundacja BBS — Better Balance System.
+LEO (Logical Epistemic Oversight) is a research-oriented governance support architecture developed by **Fundacja BBS – Better Balance System**.

-The system is designed to enhance:
+The system explores new approaches to improving:

-- documentation traceability,
+- documentation traceability
-- structured decision-support processes,
+- structured decision-support processes
-- institutional transparency,
+- institutional transparency
-- AI risk awareness,
+- AI risk awareness
-- regulatory alignment within EU frameworks.
+- regulatory alignment within the European Union

-LEO operates as an advisory and documentation-support system.
+LEO operates as an **advisory and documentation support system**.
-It does not replace institutional authority and does not issue legally binding decisions.
+It does **not replace institutional authority** and **does not issue legally binding decisions**.

 ---

-## Institutional Position
+# Institutional Position

-LEO is developed within a controlled research and laboratory environment.
+LEO is developed within a **controlled research and laboratory environment** operated by the BBS Foundation.

-The Foundation’s objectives include:
+The foundation’s objectives include:

-- studying structured governance modeling,
+- studying structured governance modelling
-- improving traceability in complex decision environments,
+- improving traceability in complex decision environments
-- developing compliance-aware AI advisory tools,
+- developing compliance-aware AI advisory tools
-- supporting responsible digital governance practices.
+- supporting responsible digital governance practices

-All development is conducted in accordance with Polish law and relevant EU regulations.
+All development is conducted in accordance with **Polish law and relevant EU regulations**.

 ---

-## System Characteristics
+# System Characteristics

-The architecture emphasizes:
+The architecture emphasises:

-- modular system design,
+- modular system design
-- human oversight integration,
+- human-in-the-loop oversight
-- structured logging and documentation,
+- structured logging and documentation
-- risk-based AI classification,
+- risk-aware AI classification
-- regulatory compliance alignment.
+- regulatory alignment

-No absolute guarantees of systemic invulnerability are asserted.
+No claims of absolute system infallibility are made.

 ---

-## Regulatory Context
+# Regulatory Context

-LEO development considers alignment with:
+Development of LEO considers alignment with:

-- GDPR (Regulation (EU) 2016/679),
+- **GDPR (Regulation (EU) 2016/679)**
-- EU Artificial Intelligence Act,
+- **EU Artificial Intelligence Act**
-- EU data governance frameworks,
+- **EU data governance frameworks**
-- relevant Polish foundation and accounting law.
+- relevant **Polish foundation and accounting law**

-The system operates strictly within advisory and research boundaries.
+The system operates exclusively within **research and advisory functions**.

 ---

-## Repository Structure
+# Repository Structure

-This repository contains:
+This repository contains elements of the LEO research infrastructure:

-- research documentation (`/docs`),
-- architectural models,
-- governance frameworks,
-- prototype components,
-- laboratory-tested modules.

-Public-facing institutional documents are located in the `/docs` directory.

----

-## Current Development Phase

-The project is currently in a research and structured pilot readiness phase.

-Any external pilot cooperation is governed by formal agreements and regulatory review.

----

-## Licensing Model

-LEO follows a structured three-layer licensing model:

-1. Public Knowledge Layer – CC BY-NC-SA 4.0
-2. Institutional Integration Layer – Controlled academic license
-3. Core Runtime Layer – Proprietary Fund IP

-See /licensing directory for details.

-Initial conceptual release (v0.1) was distributed under the Apache License 2.0.
-Subsequent releases follow the structured licensing model defined in the /licensing directory.

----

-## Prototype Demonstration

-A technical demonstration of the LEO prototype investigative pipeline can be viewed here:

-[LEO Prototype Demonstration] (./demonstration/LEO_PROTOTYPE_DEMONSTRATION.md)

-The demonstration presents runtime outputs from the BBS Foundation sandbox environment, including:

-- anomaly detection
-- graph analysis
-- pattern detection
-- cluster analysis
-- investigation reporting
-- risk escalation
-- institutional alert generation

-## Contact

-Fundacja BBS — Better Balance System
-Poland (EU)

-For institutional or regulatory inquiries, please contact the Foundation through official channels.

----

-**This repository reflects an evolving research initiative focused on responsible digital governance.**